Home > Recipes > Staples > Soft Whey Bread (No-Knead)

 • Preheat the oven to 350F/180C.

-• Grease a bread loaf tin with butter or line it with parchment paper.
+• Grease a bread loaf tin with light olive oil or line it with parchment paper to prevent the loaf from sticking to the pan or line it which parchment paper.
 Transfer the dough to the tin.
 Let it rise for another 30 minutes.

 1/4 cup pumpkin seeds